-Unit is equipped with a Refrigerant Detection System (RDS) to detect leaked refrigerant within the conditioned airstream and in the cabinet.
-The RDS system consists of a mitigation board and refrigerant detection sensors in the conditioned airstream and cabinet with corresponding mitigation board.
-In the event of a refrigerant leak that could leak into the occupied space, the RDS sensors will send an alarm to the mitigation board.
+Each unit is equipped with a Refrigerant Detection System (RDS) to detect leaked refrigerant within the conditioned airstream and in the cabinet.
+The RDS consists of refrigerant detection sensors in the conditioned airstream and cabinet connected to a corresponding mitigation board.
+In the event of a refrigerant leak, the RDS sensors will send an alarm to the mitigation board.
+Each A2L mitigation board is equipped with alarm output in the form of a NO/NC relay.

-Applications using AAON VCC-X controls: In the event of an airstream RDS alarm, the compressor operation is disabled and the indoor blower is enabled to provide circulation airflow in accordance with UL 60335-2-40.
-The airstream mitigation board is equipped with an alarm output.
+Applications using AAON VCC-X controls:

+In the event of an airstream RDS alarm, the compressor operation is disabled and the indoor blower is enabled to provide circulation airflow in accordance with UL 60335-2-40.
 In the event of a Cabinet or Gas Heat RDS alarm, compressor operation and gas heat operation is disabled.
 The indoor blower, and any form of heat other than gas, will resume normal operation.
 RDS alarm outputs are available via BACNet communication through the VCC-X controller.